Workplace Health Safety Lawyer AZ

 In order for Arizona employees to protect themselves and their family members, they must be properly informed of OHSA workers rights.
 Without this knowledge, workers are unable to defend themselves against the wrongdoings of employers or bring attention to inadequate working conditions.
 If you or a loved one has experienced any unhealthy or unsafe working conditions, you must not hesitate to request an inspection.
 For further legal guidance,Phillips Dayes Law Firm PC is here for you.
 With years of experience in employee rights litigation, we know what it takes to win.

-Complete a Free Case Review today to get started.
+Complete a Case Review form today to get started.

 Employer Responsibilities Under the OHSA